Jimmy Cordero: Washington Nationals

-In December 2016, the Phillies completed a trade with the Washington Nationals, sending Cordero in exchange for minor league pitcher Mario Sanchez.
-He started the 2017 season pitching for the Class-AA Harrisburg Senators of the Eastern League.
+On December 12, 2016, the Phillies completed a trade with the Washington Nationals, sending Cordero in exchange for minor league pitcher Mario Sanchez.
+He started the 2017 season pitching for the Double–A Harrisburg Senators of the Eastern League.
 The Nationals designated him for assignment, removing him from their 40-man roster, on July 31, 2017, to make room for the acquisition of closer Brandon Kintzler.
 After being outrighted to Harrisburg, he finished his season with a 6.84 ERA over 51⅓ innings.
 He was invited to participate in the Nationals' 2018 spring training camp the following year.

 Cordero was promoted to the major leagues on August 1, 2018, after the Nationals designated veteran reliever Shawn Kelley for assignment.
 He made his major league debut on August 2 against the Cincinnati Reds.
-He spent the early weeks of the 2019 season with the Nationals′ Class AAA affiliate, the Fresno Grizzlies of the Pacific Coast League, where he compiled a 6.00 ERA, 1.73 WHIP, and 17-to-9 strikeout-to-walk ratio in 15 innings of work.
+He spent the early weeks of the 2019 season with the Nationals′ Triple–A affiliate, the Fresno Grizzlies of the Pacific Coast League, where he compiled a 6.00 ERA, 1.73 WHIP, and 17-to-9 strikeout-to-walk ratio in 15 innings of work.
 On May 9, 2019, the Nationals signed outfielder Gerardo Parra to a one-year deal and designated Cordero for assignment to make room for Parra on their 40-man roster.

-Second Stint with Blue Jays
+Toronto Blue Jays (second stint)

-The Toronto Blue Jays claimed Cordero off waivers on May 15, 2019, and assigned him to the Class AAA Buffalo Bisons of the International League.
+The Toronto Blue Jays claimed Cordero off waivers on May 15, 2019, and assigned him to the Triple–A Buffalo Bisons of the International League.
 He was recalled on May 21, and designated for assignment on May 23.

 Seattle Mariners

 On May 27, 2019, Cordero was claimed off waivers by the Seattle Mariners and assigned to the Double-A Arkansas Travelers.
+He made one scoreless appearance for Arkansas, striking out one in 2/3 of an inning.